Devil World

-is a maze video game developed by Nintendo and Intelligent Systems and published by Nintendo for the Nintendo Entertainment System.
+is a maze video game developed by Nintendo and Intelligent Systems and published by Nintendo for the Family Computer and Nintendo Entertainment System.
 It was released for the Famicom in Japan on October 5, 1984, and for the Nintendo Entertainment System in Europe on July 15, 1987.
 It was re-released on the Wii's Virtual Console in Japan on January 22, 2008, and in PAL regions on October 31, 2008.
-Due to Nintendo of America having policies over the use of religious icons in games, it was not released in North America.
-It is Shigeru Miyamoto's first console-only game after a legacy of arcade development, and his only game not to be localized to North America.
+Nintendo of America's content policies prohibiting religious icons prevented the game's release in North America.
+It is Shigeru Miyamoto's first console-exclusive game after a legacy of arcade development, and for many years was his only game not to be localized to North America until it was released as part of the Nintendo Classics service for Nintendo Switch on October 31, 2023.